donkeyrat/MapMayhem/README.md

  - Fixed incompatibility with Vanilla+ on physics maps.
  - Fixed flying units not flying properly over bridges on physics maps.

+### 3.0.2

+ - Updated to the latest version of TABS.
+ - Fixed Space Island having incompatibilities with other maps.

 ## Credits

 This mod was created by Team Grad, an ambitious mod team that aims to improve the game through adding a plethora of new content!